Safe & Sound Protocol (SSP) Frequently Asked Questions

 A few other tips: Make sure the headphones are on the correct ears (the cord should be on your left side).
 It’s important to always use the volume test track to set the volume before the beginning of each session.

-Yes, you can use what you have at home; there is no need to purchase special headphones for the SSP at this time.
+Yes, you can use headphones you may already have, as long as they are over the ear, not noise canceling, and are wired (not Bluetooth).
+There is no need to purchase special headphones from the company that makes the SSP at this time.

 The SSP relies mostly on mid-frequencies that are effectively delivered through inexpensive headphones.